midonet/midonet/docs/neutron_translation.md

  * Create a port on the router matching the value specified in 'resource_id', also derived from the 'network_id', set the VNI to 'segmentation_id' set in 'l2_gateway_connection' object.
- * Link the router and network ports
+ * Link the router and network ports.

-For each 'remote_mac_entries' item in the gateway device object, do the
+ * For each 'remote_mac_entries' item in the gateway device object, do the
    following:
    * If the 'segmentation_id' of the remote_mac entry matches the VNI of the VTEP router port just created, add the 'mac_address' and 'vtep_adress' pair to the peer table of the port.

+Note that in both gateway types, the port IDs are generated the same way.

 ### DELETE

-Fetch the original l2 gateway connection data, and using its 'network_id', locate the port that was creatd based off of it, and delete it.
-Delete the remote mac entries associated with the port, the corresponding entries in the port's peering table, and the peer network port.
+Using 'network_id' of the 'l2_gateway_connectin' object, locate the ports created based on this ID, and delete them.

+Delete the remote mac entries associated with the port, and the corresponding entries in the peering table of the port (applicable only to VTEP router case).

 # References